Home Air Travel Cost-Saving Tips for Families Packing Checked Suitcases and Baby Gear

 Helpful hint: If you’re worried you won’t be able to purchase baby or toddler essentials at your destination, you might consider shipping your favorites ahead using Amazon.com.

-Helpful hint: If you’re checking a car seat or stroller in a travel bag, take advantage of any extra space for your jackets or other loose items you might want on arrival, or those few extra favorite stuffed animals someone keeps insisting deserve a vacation too.
+Helpful hint: If you’re (gate) checking a car seat or stroller, you can use a car seat travel bag or stroller travel bag for more than just protection.
+You can also take advantage of any extra space for your jackets, blankets, or other loose items you might want on arrival.

 For a quick look at the most family-friendly airlines, including available infant and child discounts and lap child luggage allowances, see the New Parents’ Guide to Airlines table in Travels with Baby.